Almost in De Nile

 The same scenario holds for oil.
 Ugandans recently discovered oil, and an American consortium recently landed a $3 billion contract to build a refinery.
 That’s the first refinery in the country (I believe), and another opportunity for value added activities, and a chance to earn more on the supply chain.

 The other big opportunity is to participate more in the world’s biggest business—tourism.
-Uganda has a

 He touched, too, on many of the same drawbacks we’d heard about earlier: infrastructure (or lack thereof); corruption (a relatively stable government, but an underpaid civil service).
 He said the goal of the US government is to insist on a level playing field, but some bids are rigged, and while there are laws and regulations, sometimes the laws are contradictory—allowing the official to make his choice of which one to follow—and sometimes ignored, for a price.

 He, too, emphasized the need to be “on the ground” for a while to learn the rules of the game and how it’s played.
 He thought that was one difference between the Americans and Chinese.
 While the Chinese presence in Uganda is not as prominent as it is in Ethiopia (where there were 1 million Chinese reportedly when I was there two years ago), there are 15,000 working on infrastructure projects.
-The Chinese, he pointed out, come in prepared with the whole package, we’ll have someone on site to make sure it happens, with financing, and as he noted with not a sign of irony, the Chinese are used to dealing with authoritarian governments.
+The Chinese, he pointed out, come in prepared with the whole package, will have someone on site to make sure it happens, with financing, and as he noted with not a sign of irony, the Chinese are used to dealing with authoritarian governments.

 American strengths were in “good will” established by previous presidents from Bush through Obama.
 There’s a Young African leaders program that sends 1000 Africans to the States for 6 weeks, spent mostly at universities that’s been a real positive; assistance in fighting AIDS and other health epidemics was also a plus.
 And the US government does assist businesses who want to come to Uganda, or do business with companies in Uganda.